 ("...and happy New Year!")

 In contrast to western coca-cola cultures, Christmas in Poland is not (yet) a completely shameless celebration of consumerism.
-Here, the holiday season doesn’t kick off with slashed prices and stampedes outside department stores, but rather a sobering four-week period known locally as ‘Adwent’ (from Nov.
-27th to Dec.
-24th 2016), during which Poles are expected to spiritually prepare for Christ’s coming by refraining from indulgences like partying, dancing and drinking, are encouraged to help the less fortunate, and, of course, to attend Holy Mass as much as possible.
+Here, the holiday season doesn't kick off with slashed prices and stampedes outside department stores, but rather a sobering four-week period leading up to Christ's birth known locally as 'Adwent,' during which Poles are expected to spiritually prepare for Christ’s coming by refraining from indulgences like partying, dancing and drinking, are encouraged to help the less fortunate, and, of course, to attend Holy Mass as much as possible.
 How strictly these church-established guidelines are followed is entirely up to the individual, and having a look around town you’d hardly guess the holidays were a time of self-restraint and supposed prohibition.
 But it does go to underline the fact that in comparison to the west, Poland really puts the ‘Christ’ in Christmas; here ‘capturing the holiday spirit’ traditionally denotes an embodiment of Christian ideals.

 Christmas Cribs (Szopki)